crowdagger/crowbook/guide/config.md

 * `tex.links_as_footnotes` can be set to `false` if you don't want links to also appear as footnotes (which means losing them if it is actually printed).
+* `tex.highlight.theme`: similar to `rendering.highlight.theme`, but
+  only sets the theme for LaTeX/PDF rendering.

 ### Options for EPUB rendering ###